 21. Limited payment gateways.
 While there are buyers who prefer to pay directly through their credit cards, there are some who are not comfortable giving out their financial information.
 Some buyers prefer to pay via PayPal because it offers added security.
 So it is a good idea to support various payment gateways in order to serve your customers with various preferences.

 22. The store is not mobile-friendly.
-Almost all of the reports about e-commerce are showing that at least 50% of online purchases are done using mobile phones.
+Almost all of the reports about e-commerce stores are showing that at least 50% of online purchases are done using mobile phones.
 There are so many kinds of smartphones and mobile devices that it is imperative to make sure that your store is responsive and mobile-friendly.
 This is also one of the reasons why so many sellers choose to open their stores on the big platforms.

 The web can be a powerful tool for you to make sales regardless if you are into dropshipping or selling your own handcraft items.
 In order to be successful, optimization is important for any web store regardless of the sales platform you have chosen.
 Have your web store indexed in search engines like Google and ASR Search Engine.
 Test your store from time to time to check for errors, update your product listings, and make sure you have the right tools to make it easier for your customers to find your products and make a purchase.